bkwint/workdaycalculator/README.md

 # TODO
  - Define a structured output
  - Write the unit tests
- - Transform the project to a typescript project for proper typing
  - Create a docker file
  - Modify the generator code such that you can define which holidays you want to include
  - Create an endpoint to fetch all national holidays for a specific zone